 1. Deep check your finances before investing

-As already mentioned, real estate involves a lot of cash.
-After investing a huge sum of money on a property, you would not want any unforeseen expenditure to hit you hard.
-Hence, before you invest, put all your finances in order.
+As I already mentioned, real estate involves a lot of cash.
+After investing a huge sum of money in a property, you would not want any unforeseen expenditure to hit you hard.
+So, before you invest, put all your finances in order.

 Evaluate all your expenses beforehand, and then set out an amount you can invest.

 Do not break your bank to buy a property.
 Keep some money aside for emergencies.
 As it is your first investment, consider reaching out to an expert real estate advisor who could assist you in making the right decision.